 Southern Wesleyan University is a sponsored higher education institution of The Wesleyan Church.

-The majority of the 632 undergraduate students are from South Carolina and North Carolina.
-Students also hail from 25 other U.S. States and eight foreign countries.
-Eighty percent are white and 20 percent are minority students.
-Forty-four percent are male and 56 percent are female.
+The majority of the over 600 traditional, undergraduate students are from South Carolina and North Carolina.
+Students also hail from 20 other states and 10 foreign countries.
+80% are white students and 20% are minority students.
+39% percent are male and 61% are female.

 - Average SAT Composite Score = 1005 (Critical Reading and Math)